-- Tree conservation program has earned the university a Tree Campus USA designation for four years in a row.
+- Our tree conservation program has earned the university a Tree Campus USA designation every year since 2007.

-- Low-impact grounds management strategy reduces or eliminates all pesticide applications except in worst-case situations.
+- A low-impact grounds management strategy reduces or eliminates all pesticide applications except in worst-case situations.

-- A new irrigation system conserves water and is estimated to save the campus 49 million gallons of water per year compared to a 2009 baseline.
+- A new irrigation system conserves water and is estimated to save the campus 100 million gallons of water per year compared to a 2009 baseline.

 - Our national award winning OS1 cleaning system uses reduced packaging, reusable cleaning implements and thousands of gallons less water than traditional cleaning.

-- All paper towels and trash bags replaced by Custodial Services are made of recycled content.
+- All paper towels and trash bags replaced by Custodial Services contain recycled content.

 - All single-roll toilet paper holders are being switched to large-roll holders, resulting in fewer roll changes and tons of paper saved.

 - This team also includes the Furniture Shop, University Surplus, and Solid Waste and Recycling.

 Athletics has rapidly accelerated its sustainability initiatives in the past three years, implementing large-scale recycling and composting on football game days and expanding recycling options at the Erwin Center and the baseball and softball stadiums.
 Athletics was one of the first major departments on campus to begin internal monitoring of its energy use, and adjust automated settings to conserve energy use.
 The stadium and other facilities have completed major retrofits of lighting arrays, and are smart-sizing print runs of programs, brochures, and internal documents.